fjebaker/nkt/README.md

 # log to a journal
 nkt log "this is my first diary entry"

-# edit a note
+# create a new note
-nkt edit books.reading-list
+nkt edit books.reading-list --new

+# edit an existing note
+nkt edit films.watch-list

 # search all notes with a fuzzy finder
 nkt find